kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 The red ruler is in fact the same as the Y-axis offset labeling.
 The blue ruler show the same offsets in horizontal direction.
 That is because only the horizontal direction is spatial.
-Such a ruler is probably not very useful but is a nice demonstration of the flexibility of method :meth:`wcsgrat.Graticule.Ruler`.
+Such a ruler is probably not very useful but is a nice demonstration of the flexibility of method :meth:`maputils.Annotatedimage.Ruler`.

 Note that we set Matplotlib's *clip_on* to *True* because if we pan the image in Matplotlib we don't want the labels to be visible outside the border of the frame.